 Step 1: Register to vote

-If you have never registered to vote before or if you have moved since the last election, you will need to register to vote at your current address.
+If you have never registered to vote before or if you have moved since the last election, you can check your registration to ensure your current address is your registered address.
 You can register to vote using the TurboVote tool.
-Check out this video for a step-by-step guide on registering to vote on TurboVote.
+If you have any questions, send an email to the Gephardt Institute's Voter Engagement Coordinator, Louis, at firstname.lastname@example.org.

-The deadline to register to vote in Missouri is October 7, but we recommend you register as soon as possible.
+The deadline to register to vote in Missouri is October 12.
 Check registration deadlines for other states here.

 Step 2: Check your voter registration